-ASCE desires a workplace where its members are respected and professionally satisfied.
+State engineering boards desire a workplace where its members are respected and professionally satisfied.
 Harassment, racism, or discriminatory behavior of any kind shall not be tolerated.
-Providing a safe and healthful workplace environment that ensures all employees have the opportunity to achieve excellence is the responsibility of every ASCE member.
+Providing a safe and healthful workplace environment that ensures all employees have the opportunity to achieve excellence is the responsibility of every professional engineer.